 If you have been offered a Direct loan on your award notice and would like to apply, you will need to complete all of the steps to the application process.
 The process must be completed before any Direct Loan funds can be transferred to your student account.
 The school is required to certify the loan before the lender can process it and before your money will be sent to the school to be applied to your student account/bill.
 Learn about the Direct loan and complete the loan application process here.

 PLUS loans enable parents with good credit histories to borrow to help pay the education expenses of each college enrolled child who is a dependent student.
 This is a private loan.
-The application process is between a bank, credit union, or through Direct Lending.
+The application process is through Direct Lending.
 Parents generally will need to pass a credit check to be eligible for this type of loan.
 Parents must meet general citizenship requirements and may not be in default or owe a refund to any Student Financial Assistance (SFA) Program.
 The interest rate is variable, but will never exceed 9 percent.

 Loan funds will be sent directly to the school.
 Amounts are limited to the Cost of Education minus any other financial aid received.
 Parents will pay a fee of up to 4 percent of the loan.
 Repayment begins with 60 days after the final loan disbursement.
 There is no grace period.
 Parents must begin to repay both principal and interest while the student is in school.